xwinwin/zed/docs/src/configuring-zed.md

 This configuration is merged with any local configuration inside your projects.
 You can open the project settings by running `zed: Open Local Settings` from the command palette.
 This will create a `.zed` directory containing`.zed/settings.json`.

 Although most projects will only need one settings file at the root, you can add more local settings files for subdirectories as needed.
-Not all settings can be set in local files, just those that impact the behavior of the editor and language tooling.
+Not all settings can be set in local files, just those that impact the behaviour of the editor and language tooling.
 For example you can set `tab_size`, `formatter` etc. but not `theme`, `vim_mode` and similar.

 The syntax for configuration files is a super-set of JSON that allows `//` comments.